Boston Blue: Release

 Boston Blue had its world premiere at MIPCOM Cannes on October 12, 2025.
 The series premiered on CBS on October 17, 2025; it has inherited the Friday 10:00 p.m.
 ET/PT time slot that Blue Bloods aired in for the majority of its run.
+On December 3, 2025, CBS renewed the series for a second season.
+The second season is scheduled to premiere on October 9, 2026.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 80% based on 10 critic reviews.
 Metacritic gave the series a weighted average score of 64 out of 100 based on 9 critics, indicating "generally favorable".